outdreamer/build-a-cure-1/docs/objects/problem.md

 ## Problem Object

   - problem space: the relevant system(s) allowing a problem to occur

+      - problem space metadata:
+        - allows alignment
+        - allows any shape in coordinate plane

+      - problem space anti-metadata:
+        - no rule preventing repetition:
+          - "given that there's no rule in the problem space prohibiting shapes from repeating, and that repeated shapes are possible in space of any dimension greater than 0 (point), repetition could lead to the illusion of a relationship due to similarity in the repeated shapes"

+  - attributes:

+    - solvability: whether the problem space changes faster than existing tools can solve problems in that space
-    - problem structures:
+    - structures:
       - distance/gap
       - intersection
       - overlap
       - shapes (compounding problem dimensions)

-    - problem antimetadata

-      - how to calculate anti-metadata:
-        - given objects (rules) & their distorted/contextual versions (rule preventing an attribute from emerging) and the set of possible values of objects in the rule ('repetition' is a possible attribute)
-          - you can determine what's not prevented by the metadata of an object, by what common objects (or distortions of objects or object values) are allowed in the object, even if theyre not referenced in the object definition

-    - problem metadata

       - core points (corrollary of core functions)
       - core functions
       - core conflict
         - the core mismatch/imbalance creating the cascading mismatches/imbalances for agents in the problem space

     - stable state
       - whether the problem can solve itself if another problem is solved or if its left alone

+    - problem network position
+    - host spaces/systems
+    - positions in host systems
+    - limits
+    - adjacent objects/conversion potential (what can it be transformed into using available functions)

     - minimum information

       - given different information, you can use different methods: some methods are immune to information but most require a clear minimum
       - vertices
           - in a system (set of rules & objects) the minimum information can be found with the system vertices
           - these vertices can be:
             - core/important/generative functions/variables
             - similar to moments of a distribution or divergence points in a voronoi diagram
             - the intersections between core functions/variables that either reduce the set of possible functions/variables to the actual set or generate them
         - with a line in a space, you have this information:
           - the type of change
           - the change rate
           - the angle compared to a standard, like an axis
           - its distance
         - and you need to know the following to find its equation:
           - whether its a segment or the full line
           - the space its in

-        - with cancer you need to know
-          - its position in the system
-          - its input resources
-          - its limits
-          - its change methods (stress-handling methods, learning methods, etc)
           - whether it converts to other objects (like other cancers or a pathogen) & how
-          - its history (how did it evolve)
-          - its types
-          - its target priorities
           - its cooperative agents (which organisms it helps or can receive help from)
           - how it interacts with other objects (that arent immediately classifiable as resources or targets)

+  - antimetadata

+      - given objects (rules) & their distorted/contextual versions (rule preventing an attribute from emerging) and the set of possible values of objects in the rule ('repetition' is a possible attribute), you can determine what's not prevented by the metadata defining an object's structure, by what common objects (or distortions of objects or object values) are allowed in the object, even if theyre not referenced in the object definition

+      - example:

+        - what could a problem be?
+          - a dependency
+          - a limit
+          - a lack
+          - a mismatch
+          - a conflict

+        - what is a problem definitely not?

+          - interim objects that dont add to causation: enabling objects that allow other objects to exist but are not causative:
+            - core functions that evolve in a system (caused by the system structure) that allow other functions to be built from them, but are not causative (the cause is the system structure)

+          - an abstract concept without a particular contextual implementation/structure

     - problem questions (filters):